Articles , Glossary

 Design strategies

-No doubt, all the design projects are highly individual and require solutions based on the specific case.
-Nevertheless, on the basis of our diverse creative practice, we have collected the set of general ideas useful for work on efficient landing pages.
+No doubt, all the design projects are highly individual and require solutions tailored to each case.
+Nevertheless, on the basis of our diverse creative practice, we have collected a set of general ideas useful for work on efficient landing pages.

 Clear goal and structure

-The core difference between the home page of a website and the landing page with the specific offer is in their strategic use.
-The home page sets the global point of departure enabling the user to take a variety of routes around the website, while the landing page is focused on one particular aim which should be effectively presented and easily achievable.
-Therefore, the first step at designing converting page is setting this particular goal and building the page architecture which will navigate the users to the ways of achieving it.
+The core difference between a website’s home page and a landing page with a specific offer lies in their strategic use.
+The home page sets the global point of departure, enabling the user to take a variety of routes around the website, while the landing page is focused on one particular aim, which should be effectively presented and easily achievable.
+Therefore, the first step in designing a conversion page is setting this goal and building the page architecture that guides users to the ways to achieve it.

 Targeting